Algorithmic Recourse in the Wild: Understanding the Impact of Data and Model Shifts: Appendix

+For decision makers, this has key implications: cheaper costs $d(x,x'_1)$ imply higher invalidation chances $Q_{\mathbb{E}\left[ x'_1 \right]}$, and more expensive costs $d(x,x'_2)$ imply lower invalidation chances $Q_{\mathbb{E}\left[ x'_2 \right]}$.
+The contrapositives of these statements also hold, meaning that low invalidation probabilities imply more expensive recourse costs, and that high invalidation probabilities imply cheaper recourse costs.
+Therefore, we can say that \textit{there exists a tradeoff between recourse costs and invalidation probabilities.}

-\begin{enumerate} \item cheaper costs $\implies$ higher invalidation \item more expensive costs $\implies$ lower invalidation \item lower invalidation $\implies$ more expensive costs \item higher invalidation $\implies$ cheaper costs \end{enumerate} Taken together, these statements complete our proof and show that an increase or decrease in recourse cost must necessarily be accompanied by a decrease or increase in the probability of invalidation respectively, and vice versa.
-Therefore, we can say that \textit{there exists a tradeoff between recourse costs and invalidation probabilities.} \end{hproof}
+\hideh{ \begin{enumerate} \item cheaper costs $\implies$ higher invalidation \item more expensive costs $\implies$ lower invalidation \item lower invalidation $\implies$ more expensive costs \item higher invalidation $\implies$ cheaper costs \end{enumerate} Taken together, these statements complete our proof and show that an increase or decrease in recourse cost must necessarily be accompanied by a decrease or increase in the probability of invalidation respectively, and vice versa. }

-These results establish that recourses that have lower costs are more likely to get invalidated by the updated model $\mathcal{M}_2$.
+This establishes that recourses that have lower costs are more likely to get invalidated by the updated model $\mathcal{M}_2$.
 This is a critical result that demonstrates a fundamental flaw in the design of state-of-the-art recourse finding algorithms since the objective formulations in these algorithms explicitly try to minimize these costs.
 By doing so, these algorithms are essentially generating recourses that are more likely to be invalidated upon model updation.